Cassin01/neoline.vim/README.md

 # neoline.vim
-An awesome Plugin for my init.vim
+An awesome Status Line Plugin for your init.vim

 ## Getting Stated
 ### instllation